gambogi/PaceCalc/README.md

 ## Building
-running-distance.hs requires setting
-`-XGeneralizedNewtypeDeriving -XDeriveDataTypeable` flags to be set to properly compile.
+running-distance.hs requires setting `-XGeneralizedNewtypeDeriving flag to be set to properly compile.